 Effective toxin risk management: staying power is required Mycotoxin mitigation requires many different approaches.
 Mycotoxin mitigation starts with sewing the appropriate plants and continues up to the post-ingestion moment.
 From various studies and field experience, we find that besides the right decisions about grain crops, storage management, and hygiene, the use of effective products which mitigate the adverse effects of mycotoxins is the most practical and effective way to maintain animals healthy and well-performing.
 According to Eskola and co-workers (2020), the worldwide contamination of crops with mycotoxins can be up to 80% due to the impact of climate change and the availability of sensitive technologies for analysis and detection.
 Using a proper mycotoxin mitigation program as a precautionary measure is, therefore, always recommended in animal production.

 EW Nutrition's Toxin Risk Management Program supports farmers by offering a tool (MasterRisk) that helps identify and evaluate the risk and gives recommendations concerning using toxin solutions.
-Want to reduce antibiotic use?
-Biosecurity and sanitation are crucial
+Antibiotic reduction: the key role of biosecurity